-If the Reentry First-Stop Center welcomes home to Tarrant County adults returning from prison, gives them an orientation class, provides them with access to a myriad of free resources spanning the continuum of related services, and provides those who need additional assistance with navigation services…
+If the Reentry First-Stop Center welcomes home to Tarrant County adults returning from prison, gives them an orientation class, provides them with access to a myriad of resources spanning the continuum of related services, and provides those who need additional assistance with navigation services…

 Then visitors to the center will engage a pro-active process, be able to self-manage their reentry journey, and – with minimal support – be able to successfully reintegrate back into society, breaking the cycle of crime and recidivism.

 2. What programs or services do you provide?

 Our reentry welcome center is a walk-in location.
 No appointment is needed.
 Our walk-in hours are Monday through Thursday, 9:00 a.m. to 4:00 p.m.
 Visitors will be offered guidance, literature, brochures, and other printed resources.
 We will also provide information about Project BEST and other programs.

 Every Monday at 10:00 a.m., we have an Orientation class on how to return to Tarrant County from incarceration.
 This class is free, and observers are always welcome, including family members and reentry service providers!
 We learn all about the rich resources of the local community and highly effective employment strategies for adults with a criminal background.
 Various service providers from our partnwering agencies are also present in the class to answer questions and assist class attendees.

 For those Neighbors (clients) who need further support, we will develop a customized Reentry Game Plan to help identify needs and the available resources and action steps needed to be successful in their reentry.